Datasheets for Datasets: Questions and Workflow

 \item \textbf{Are there recommended data splits (e.g., training, development/validation, testing)?} If so, please provide a description of these splits, explaining the rationale behind them.

 \item \textbf{Are there any errors, sources of noise, or redundancies in the dataset?} If so, please provide a description.

-\item \textbf{Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?} If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g., licenses, fees) associated with any of the external resources that might apply to a future user?
+\item \textbf{Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?} If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g., licenses, fees) associated with any of the external resources that might apply to a dataset consumer?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.

-\item \textbf{Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals' non-public communications)?} If so, please provide a description.
+\item \textbf{Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctor--patient confidentiality, data that includes the content of individuals' non-public communications)?} If so, please provide a description.

 \item \textbf{Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?} If so, please describe why.